 The recoverable amount of the trademarks is determined based on value-in-use calculations.
 These calculations use cash flow projections from the business plan approved for a five-year period.
 After five years, cash flows are extrapolated using the growth rates applicable to the industry in which the Group operates.

-The key assumptions used by management when making cash flow projections are as follows:
+The key assumptions used by management when making cash flow projections are the same used for the goodwill impairment test.